Ramón García de León y Pizarro: Foundation of New Oran

-Excited about the possibilities that, in his view, Zenta Valley offered,- where there had been a mission established by the Franciscans - he decided to found a city particularly designed for defensive purposes.
-In late August 1795 he founded the city of San Ramon de la Nueva Oran (in a curious double tribute to himself, put his name and his hometown in the new city's name).
+Excited about the possibilities that, in his view, the Zenta Valley offered,- where there had been a mission established by the Franciscans - he decided to found a city particularly designed for defensive purposes.
+In late August 1795 he founded the city of San Ramón de la Nueva Orán (in a curious double tribute to himself, put his name and his hometown in the new city's name).

 He brought 150 families, totaling 800 people, to found the city, along with nearly 45,000 head of livestock.
 It was officially the last city founded in the current Argentina before Independence, and the only - of those that still existed in 1810 - that became the provincial capital.
 In 1794, he moved the Cathedral of Salta to the temple that had been of the Jesuits.
-He was assigned the degree of Mariscal.
+He was assigned the rank of Mariscal.

 Municipality of Charcas

-In October 1796 he was appointed governor of the Upper Peruvian province of Charcas, a post that included the presidency of the Court of that city.
-Took office in October the following year.
+In October 1796 he was appointed governor of the Upper Peruvian province of Charcas, a post that included the presidency of the Real Audiencia of Charcas.
+He took office in October the following year.

 He began his government without much luster, especially since he had no experience.
 He had several clashes with the city council, with the audience, with the University and with Archbishop Moxó.
-Amid the perpetual conflict between authorities that were standard in Cologne and given his advanced age, he left administrative matters in the hands of his colleagues, but his government was generally regarded as positive.
+Amid the perpetual conflict between authorities that were standard in the colonies and given his advanced age, he left administrative matters in the hands of his colleagues, but his government was generally regarded as positive.

-In 1806, upon the British Invasions, organized military forces to join the viceroy Rafael de Sobremonte, who came to fight.
+In 1806, upon the British invasions of the River Plate, he organized military forces to join the Viceroy of the Río de la Plata Rafael de Sobremonte in repelling the British.

+In May 1809, he was faced with the Chuquisaca Revolution, in which the elderly García Pizarro, was imprisoned from 25 May to 18 November.
+He was released by the insurgent government a few days before general Vicente Nieto, who had been sent to crush the rebellion, entered the city.
+Deeply depressed, García Pizarro retired.
+He lived long enough to witness the Third Argentine army entered Chuquisaca in October 1815.
+Pizarro was forced to pay a tribute of 6,000 pesos and saw the Buenos Aires forces loot his property before retreating.